AkankshaBodhankar/GSOC16Work/README.md

 This project makes use of Twilio for sending SMS and making CALLS.
 Twilio is a third party platform which provides API in PHP for serving the purpose.
 Read more about Twilio here: [Twilio](https://www.twilio.com/)

 Get started with SMS and Call by creating an Account on Twilio.
-Use the Account SID and Token provided by Twilio for your account and paste them in the twilioSMS.php and twilioCall.php.
-Also, a free number will be provided by Twilio, use that as fromNumber in both the files.
+Use the Account SID and Token provided by Twilio for your account and paste them in the twilioSMS.php, twilioCall.php and groupsms.php.
+Also, a free number will be provided by Twilio, use that as fromNumber in all the files.